-Elizabeth is an associate in Ropes & Gray's business and securities litigation practice group.
+Elizabeth is an associate in Ropes & Gray's Litigation and Enforcement practice group.
 Elizabeth focuses her practice on complex commercial litigation, with experience advising public and private companies in contract, insurance, bankruptcy, and securities matters.
 Elizabeth has also represented companies in SEC, DOJ, and World Bank investigations involving securities, accounting practices, data breach, and FCPA issues.
 Elizabeth maintains a significant pro bono practice, serving as appellate and amicus counsel in criminal and immigration cases before the United States Supreme Court and the Second Circuit.

 Prior to joining the firm, Elizabeth served as a law clerk to the Honorable Shira A. Scheindlin of the United States District Court for the Southern District of New York.